HCT Group

 HCT Group was a social enterprise providing transport services and community services in several areas of the United Kingdom.
 It was founded in 1982 as Hackney Community Transport in the London Borough of Hackney, to provide transport services for local voluntary organisations, charities, and community groups.
 HCT Group was registered as a company limited by guarantee (and therefore had no shareholders).
 The company was also a registered charity.

 By 2014, HCT Group had a fleet of 500 vehicles, turnover of £43.7 million, and employed over 700.
-The company expanded into several areas of England and the Channel Islands through a series of acquisitions in 2017 and 2018, but after financial difficulties following the COVID-19 pandemic, HCT Group ceased trading and entered administration in September 2022 after disposing of all its commercial bus services.
+The company expanded into several areas of England and the Channel Islands through a series of acquisitions in 2017 and 2018, but after financial difficulties following the COVID-19 pandemic, the HCT Group ceased trading and entered administration in September 2022 after disposing of all its commercial bus services.